Brain-Connectivity-Lab/WhiFuN/README.md

 ![Screenshot_20241209_094427](https://github.com/user-attachments/assets/a157b977-2064-44b8-8043-11aad02a8376)

+   f) Once all the field are filled, click submit.
+If the toolbox doesnt find a folder or file for the first subject, it will notify the folder or file not found and changes can be made accordingly.

    iv) Next, check the 'All folders are subjects' checkbox; this means we want to process every subject.
 Alternatively, one can just select a subset of subjects if all subjects should not be processed.
 This will display the number of subjects that will be processed by WhiFuN. (see screenshot below)